robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-08-14 19:39:04 UTC
+**Last Updated:** 2025-08-14 20:28:20 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later; the webcam feed should be available again after maintenance is completed.
+**Recommendation:** Please check back later; the webcam feed should be available again once maintenance is complete.
-**Technical Note:** The status image indicates a grey background with red text stating \
+**Technical Note:** The status image indicates a gray background with red text stating \

 ---